neuromorph/better-osd/README.md

 * Shape Shift: Pill/Rectangle/Other (interpolation)
 * Numeric % for levels
 * Monitor to show OSD on
+* Set Font of OSD text
 * Select what to show: Icon, Text, Level Bar, Numeric %

 ## Optional Advanced Styling
-For optional styling of advanced css options or things like fonts or custom box-shadow effect that is not in settings, you will need to edit "spreadsheet.css" file at -
+For optional styling of advanced css options or things like custom box-shadow effect that is not in settings, you will need to edit "spreadsheet.css" file at -
 ~/.local/share/gnome-shell/extensions/custom-osd@neuromorph/
- After editing the file, you need to lock the screen and unlock again for the changes to take effect.
-Alternately, you can disable and enable the extension.
+ After editing the file, you need to disable and enable the extension for the changes to take effect.
+Alternately, you can lock the screen and unlock again.
  This allows for some esoteric tinkering for the ones so inclined.

 Example code: